 Ketones are a powerful alternative fuel source that your brain actively prefers.
 They deliver sharper focus and better energy, in addition to myriad other health benefits.

 Historically, our early human ancestors first harnessed the power of ketosis to combat food scarcity.
 When triggered, this natural metabolic state allows our bodies to burn stored fat for energy.
 For early humans, this was especially important during long winters or after an underwhelming harvest.

 Today, our bodies have retained this amazing ability to burn fat for energy, but few people understand how to access it.

-Traditionally, elevated ketone levels mark the beginning of “Ketosis”.
-Once in ketosis, one can experience the cognitive and physical benefits of ketones, which is why many people follow a strict keto diet.
 Thanks to product’s like Kenetik’s delicious ketone drink, there are still ways to experience the benefits of ketones even without maintaining a strict keto lifestyle.
 But what exactly is the meaning of ketones?
 Keep reading to learn more about the types of ketones.

 What Are The Different Types of Ketone Bodies and How Are They Formed?

 Now that you know more about the basics of producing ketones, we should differentiate the three types of ketones.
 This trio of ketone bodies includes:

 - Beta-Hydroxybutyrate (BHB)